Help! My baby is in the NICU. What should I do to help my baby, my family and myself?

 Does Hand to Hold match only parents or can caregivers also find a peer match?

-Hand to Hold’s core service is the peer-to-peer match so that every parent has a hand to hold as they go through life with a premature child or grieving the loss of a child.
-However, these services are just as applicable to grandparents and caregivers, and we can match other relatives and caregivers such as grandparents and legal guardians.
+Hand to Hold’s core service is the peer-to-peer match, so that every parent has a hand to hold as they care for their NICU baby or grieve a loss.
+However, these services are valuable for any caregivers, and we can match relatives, grandparents, and legal guardians.

 Who is eligible to volunteer as a Helping Hand?